yazhou2019/BNTR/README.md

 # BNTR: Broadcasted Nonparametric Tensor Regression
 - This package implements the method proposed in Y. Zhou, Wong, & He (2020).
-- Thank you for your interest in our work!
-This is a very old version.
-We will create a better R package later when we have time.

 # Installation
 This package can be installed via function install_github in R package devtools: